Stormthecastle.com banner

 Elevator is down

 In this picture the elevator is down.
-This will force the nose of the airplane up and the airplane will climb.
-Conversely, if the elevator is up the plane will descend.
+This will force the nose of the airplane down and the airplane will descend.
+Conversely, if the elevator is up the plane will ascend.

 3. Ailerons: These are not on all RC airplanes.
 And they are not needed, many RC airplanes work just fine without them.
 And, if you are a beginner you don't need them.
 They can just make it a little bit more of a challenge to operate.
 The Ailerons control the roll of an airplane.